 _Content).
 Apply the filter to all manual and automatically parsed columns.
 Both column names and values used in the filter are case sensitive.

 Every column contains a value of a specific type: text (string), number (integer), number (decimal), or Boolean true/false.
 Depending on the value type, the syntax of your filter can vary.
 For example, if the column is a number (integer) type and you assign a different value type (string, decimal, or true/false) in your filter, you will generate a parsing error.

-Column names containing special characters must be enclosed in single quotes.
+Column names containing special characters (including spaces) must be enclosed in backticks.

 `integer Column # 2` = 20

 Filtered values containing quotation marks must be enclosed in double quotation marks.